tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/reverse-prompt-engineering.md

 This approach follows a highly structured process.
 This might not work well if the source material doesn't fit well into the template.
 If that's the case, you'll want to keep things more general.

 Also, as you can see from this example, this API overview is highly specific to the structure implemented in the Google Maps documentation.
-The Routes API example follows a specific structure that's a pattern used by other documents in the Google Maps space, but it's not the same overview structure as you might find in the Microsoft Azure docs, or in the Google Cloud docs, or the Amazon Cloud docs.
+The Routes API example follows a specific template; it's not the same overview structure as you might find in the Google Cloud docs, or the Amazon Cloud docs, or in the Microsoft Azure docs.
 You'll want to find your company's own pattern and craft the prompt based on it rather than using another company's documentation.
+More than any other topic, the API overview content follows a specific and unique pattern, especially when you have many APIs in a developer portal.

 ### Layered approaches

-This isn't the only approach you could take.
-You could break down the content creation process into multiple layers or stages.
-For example, rather than trying to provide stylistic instruction from the start, applying the rules of style could be done in a second pass.
+The approach I've described isn't the only approach you could take.
+In fact, I'm still experimenting to see if a highly structured template is better than a more general template.
+You could also break down the content creation process into multiple layers or stages.
+For example, rather than trying to provide stylistic instruction from the start and within each section, you could apply the rules of style in a second pass.
 This might allow you to layer on the complexity rather than providing a prompt that's too difficult for an AI to follow all at once.
 I haven't tried this, but it could be an equally valid technique.

 ### Ethical considerations

 I should at least acknowledge some ethical considerations in reverse engineering prompts.
 In this example, I've assumed that you're reverse engineering a prompt for a document that is most likely a good example of your own company's documentation.

 If you don't have any company documentation to follow, try browsing the winning entries in the [Pronovix DevPortal Awards](https://devportalawards.org/winners).
 Find one you like and adopt it as your style going forward.
 More than any other documentation type, API overviews follow a wide variety of styles and approaches.
 Is it unethical to highly imitate the style, down to the sentence level, as I've done in this prompt?
 I sort of doubt it.
-If this were an artistic domain, such as reverse engineering a novel or short story, then yes, this raises more red flags.
+If this were an artistic/creative domain, such as reverse engineering a novel or short story, then yes, this raises red flags.
 But most technical documentation follows formulaic templates, has a predictable structure and style, and is rarely bylined.
 Further, we're just following a pattern, not reproducing similar thematic content.

 ### Emotional priming

 You've probably noticed the overflowing praise I've peppered in after each response.
 This emotional priming serves two purpose: First, AI tools do better when they're emotionally primed, for some reason.
 Pointing out what the AI tool is doing right can help the AI tool make similar good decisions in the upcoming prompts.
+(Not too unlike human-to-human praise.)
 Second, it makes me feel better to provide praise like this.
 If you start pointing out what others are doing right, you might find your brain doing the same for yourself.